Electricity Monster Logo

 How Can I Reduce My Energy Bill Further?

 If you think you’re paying more for electricity, it’s possible you are.
 One of the easiest ways you can lower your bill is to compare energy plans and switch to a more competitive rate.
 Most retailers offer a benefit period that ends after a specified period (i.e. 12 months).
-Once this promotional period ends, you may be paying more than you have to.
+Once this promotional period ends, you may be paying more than necessary.
 At Electricity Monster, we can help you potentially lower your bill by comparing rates and finding you a fair deal from our network of partnered retailers.
-We may also be able to apply energy concessions to your energy account at no cost to you.
 Click on the link below to get our best deal and a $50 voucher.

 1. Track Your Energy Consumption